 Q: I'm a lonely widower who would like to find the same sense of companionship I had when I was married.
 I found a lovely woman six months ago who I think would be a wonderful partner.

 While I'm thinking about our possibility to marry in the future, I'm not sure she's on the same page.
 She doesn't seem as interested in me as I am in her.
 We seem very compatible, although we obviously have our own pasts and our own idiosyncrasies.
 I think we would work well together.

-What can I do to get to the bottom of this?
+What can I do to encourage her to believe I'm a good choice?